Cuba - The Perola Yacht

 The Zapata area will be your base for the week.
 Staying aboard the Perola, you'll have plenty of time to fish the tides, which are the key to a good saltwater trip.
 The liveaboard will stay at the flats during the week.
 The guides focus on zones and skiff rotation.

-Boats: Dolphin Super Skiffs with Yamaha 60 to 70-HP engines provide fast runs between fishing spots, especially if you want to target tarpon in deeper water.
+Boats: Dolphin Super Skiffs with Yamaha 60 to 70-HP engines provide quick runs between fishing spots, especially if you want to target tarpon in deeper water.
 For skinny-water flats, you’ll fly fish from a flat-bottom skiff, so you’re able to access bonefish and permit.

 Fly Fishing Zapata Swamp